davidcolling/dotshot/README.txt

         - use the hash table to only
         calculate distances that are
         shown to be vaguely proximal
-    - make ui to access world settings before the game starts
     - Player controls in more
     directions
 long term: